 “You’ve just got to do it in a way that doesn’t break the bank,” he said.
 “For example, if you go on Google and you try and bid on pay-per-click for reverse mortgage information or top keywords like that, you’re going to be fighting against the big boys, and you’re going to be paying $30-plus per click.
 That can get expensive quickly.
 Whereas on Facebook, you can do a lot more targeted advertisements.
 You can actually target people who are over the age of 65 who are homeowners. … If you start looking at other methods like TV commercials or direct mail, they can get very expensive very quickly.
 And with that type of marketing campaign, you can try and get as targeted as you can, but you’re really just doing a shotgun-type campaign where you’re just spraying it out there and hoping it hits something.
 Online it’s a lot easier and cheaper to focus your ads on specific individuals.”

 But even targeted advertising won’t do you much good if it’s not crafted correctly.
 You need to make sure your message is clear, easy to understand – and easy to respond to.

 “Messaging is by far the No. 1 key.
 You can have the prettiest website in the world – you can spend thousands of dollars on a web designer – but really, it all comes down to messaging,” South said.
 “You have to get that messaging, as far as directing the consumer what to do, within the first five or six seconds, because they’re going to make their minds up very quickly.
 Let’s be honest, senior citizens aren’t online every day like a lot of younger kids are, where they know what looks good and doesn’t look good.
 So even an ugly website can outperform a pretty website if the messaging’s correct.

-Online marketing can also give mortgage originators a better opportunity to engage with their customers – and combat some of the persistent misconceptions about reverse mortgage
+Online marketing can also give mortgage originators a better opportunity to engage with their customers – and combat some of the persistent misconceptions about reverse mortgages.